 A programme of work was undertaken to develop commissioning arrangements for RJ.
 This involved an exercise to map out the current use of RJ in Merseyside and a review of the research literature in relation to both victim outcomes and the impact upon re-offending.
 Options for extending the use of RJ were compiled and considered by the CSP Commissioning Advisory Board and Merseyside CSP.

-As a result, in July 2015, the PCC formed a new partnership with the Merseyside’s Community Rehabilitation Company (CRC) and a not-for-profit community interest company Restorative Solutions to help her raise awareness of restorative justice and increase its use in the region.
+As a result, since July 2015 the PCC has commissioned a service raise awareness of restorative justice and increase its use in the region.

-Find out more about how Restorative Justice works and its benefits.
+Find out more about this service and how Restorative Justice works and its benefits here.